 The Education Master Plan 2013-2019 established our strategic directions and goals and defined who we want to be.
 The College has been developing and implementing operational plans to realize these goals.
 Much of this happens at the unit level and is documented in the program review process.
 Unit-level goals are mapped to College goals, and it was demonstrated that every College goal is being addressed at the unit level.
-We currently have over 80 measures and indicators keyed to individual goals, and a subset of these measures is evaluated each year through the PIE Committee.
+We have honed our 80 measures and indicators down to those significant metrics needed by our grants, initiatives, accreditation, and the Chancellor's Office, and these are evaluated each year through the PIE Committee and President's Cabinet retreat.

-Through the PIE Committee and President's Cabinet and our combined retreats, we assess our progress towards achieving our objectives.
+Through the PIE Committee, President's Cabinet, and our combined retreats, we assess our progress towards achieving our objectives.
 We review our indicators and measures to understand what they are telling us.
 We evaluate actions taken and reflect on outcomes.
 Then we adjust actions and metrics as needed, with full participation from all constituencies.

 The heart of our EMP and our mission statement is to promote educational excellence and better serve our students.
-In 2014 we gave ourselves the new goal of becoming the leading college of excellence and equity, and this ideal has permeated everything we do across the campus.
+In 2014, we gave ourselves the new goal of becoming the leading college of excellence and equity, and this ideal has permeated everything we do across the campus.
+It is now central to our mission and vision.